Lehigh County DUI Lawyer

 • When there is any amount of an unprescribed controlled substance, including all illegal drugs, present in their blood.

-• When the influence of any drug or combination of drugs, including prescription medications, makes them incapable of safe driving.
+• The influence of any drug or combination of drugs, including prescription medications, makes them incapable of safe Driving.

 • 18-month driver’s license suspension